What do you listen to while driving in your car?

-My recommendation is to subscribe to all the best bird watching podcasts on this list and give them each a try.
-Each one has their own unique style and appeals to different people and personalities.
+My recommendation is to subscribe to all the bird-related podcasts on this list and give them each a try.
+Each one has its unique style and appeals to different people and personalities.

 I guarantee you will learn a lot about birds and birding!

-I am always on the lookout for more fun and educational podcasts about birds and birding.
+I am always looking for more fun and educational podcasts about birds and birding.

 Do you have any recommendations?
 If so, please comment below, and I would love to check them out.